How To Get a Better Breastfeeding Latch - Baby Chick

 DSC_0088

-When baby is ready to eat, you want to position baby’s tummy to mom’s tummy.
+When your baby is ready to eat, position the baby’s tummy against your tummy.
 There are many different breastfeeding positions in which you can feed your baby.
-The primary ones are the cradle hold, the cross-cradle hold, the football hold, and the side-lying hold.
+The primary ones are the cradle hold, cross-cradle hold, football hold, and side-lying hold.

 In these positions, you want to ensure that one hand or arm supports the baby’s neck and the other hand supports your breast.
-Holding your breast can help get more of your breast/bottom of your areola into your baby’s mouth.
+Holding your breast can help get more of your breast and the bottom of your areola into your baby’s mouth.
 We refer to these holds as the C-hold or the U-hold.

 c-hold